-The study has been reviewed by the Health Research Authority the National Research Ethics Service Committee, and the Medicines and Healthcare products Regulatory Agency (MHRA), to make sure that the study is scientifically and ethically acceptable.
+The study has been reviewed by the Health Research Authority the National Research Ethics Service Committee and the Medicines and Healthcare products Regulatory Agency (MHRA) to make sure that the study is scientifically and ethically acceptable.

-This study is funded by the National Institute for Health and Care Research (NIHR) Health Technology Assessment programme.
+This study is funded by National Institute for Health and Care Research (NIHR) Health Technology Assessment programme.
 Award number NIHR152506.

-Your doctor will not receive any personal payment for including you in this study.
+Your friend/relative's doctor will not receive any personal payment for including them in this study.
 The hospital may receive additional funding to help with any extra costs that supporting this study might incur.

-How will my information be collected and handled?
+How will my friend/relative's information be collected and handled?

-The Walton Centre NHS Foundation Trust, University of Liverpool, University of Plymouth and Bangor University are the joint Data Controllers for this study and will need to use information from your medical records for this research project.
+Walton Centre NHS Foundation Trust, University of Liverpool, University of Plymouth and Bangor University are the joint Data Controllers for this study and will need to use information from your friend/relative's medical records for this research project.

-This information will include your NHS number/ Postcode for health economic research and initials/ name/ date of birth as part of consent.
-Your contact details will be collected if you agree to be contacted for the optional interview or future research.

-Individuals from the Walton Centre NHS Foundation Trust, the LCTC, University of Plymouth and Bangor

-University, NHS organisations and regulatory organisations may look at your medical and research records to check the accuracy of the research study and that it is being done properly.
+This information will include your friend/relative's NHS number/ Postcode for health economic research.
+Initials/ name/ date of birth as part of consent.
+Your contact details will be collected if you agree to be contacted for the optional interview and your friend/relative details if you agree for them to be contacted for future research.
+Individuals from Walton Centre NHS Foundation Trust, the LCTC, Plymouth University and Bangor University, NHS organisations and regulatory organisations may look at your friend/relative's medical and research records to check the accuracy of the research study and that it is being done properly.

-People who do not need to know who you are will not be able to see your name or contact details.
-Your data will have a code number (Study ID) instead.
+People who do not need to know who your friend/relative is will not be able to see their name or contact details.
+Their data will have a code number (Study ID) instead.

-Data will be sent from your hospital or neurosurgical unit to the LCTC.
+Data will be sent from your friend/relative's hospital or neurosurgical unit to the LCTC.

 The LCTC will send data securely to Bangor University for health economics analysis.
-The LCTC will also send personal data (NHS Number, Name, Date of Birth and Postcode) securely to NHS England to request that information about any visits you have had to health care services or hospital admissions for the purposes of health economics analysis are provided to Bangor University (England only).
-The data provided by the LCTC and NHS England to Bangor University will be linked to your study ID.
-Bangor University will not receive any of your personal data.
+The LCTC will also send personal data (NHS Number, Name, Date of Birth, and Postcode) securely to NHS England to request that information about any visits your friend/relative has had to health care services or hospital admissions for the purposes of health economics analysis are provided to Bangor University (England only).
+The data provided by the LCTC and NHS England to Bangor University will be linked to your friend/relatives study ID.
+Bangor University will not receive any of your friend/relatives personal data.
 If you do not want us to collect this information from NHS England then please let us know.